-Debt in modern society is a massive problem.
-Cheap debt promotes massive debt volume which drives up the price of unproductive assets.
+Debt in our society is a massive problem.
+Cheap debt promotes more debt which drives up the price of unproductive assets.
 We see it all around us: 0% loans on vehicles, 2.5% mortgages, No Interest for 1 Year on furniture, and so on.

-Because interest costs are perceived to be low, people have taken on massive debt loads.
-In some of our major cities, more than a third of all new mortgages are larger than 4.5x gross household income!
+Since interest costs are perceived to be low, people have taken on truly massive debt loads.
+In some of our major cities, more than a third of all new mortgages are larger than 4.5x total annual household income!

-Instead of consuming the crap you store around your already full house, it's time to consume your debt so you can realize your dreams that have real value: financial freedom, work flexibility, control of your time...
+Instead of consuming crap you store around your already full house, it's time to consume your debt so you can realize your dreams that have real value: financial freedom, work flexibility, and control of your time.

 Debt Is Poverty

-While there are some good use for debt, such as purchasing a real investment like a business or another productive asset, generally speaking debt should be avoiding like a disease.
+While there are some good uses for debt, such as purchasing a real investment like a business or another productive asset, generally speaking debt should be avoiding like a disease.

 Debt makes you financially lethargic.
-Repayments can suck up massive portions of monthly income which ultimately prevent you from saving, investing, and actually enjoying your life.
+Debt payments can suck up massive portions of monthly income which ultimately prevent you from saving, investing, and actually enjoying your life.
 Not to mention the stress of trying to keep up with payments that never seem to end.

-However, if you can chew down your debt, you give yourself the opportunity for a fantastic future you could never have when you are bound to monthly payments.
+However, if you eliminate your debt you give your family the opportunity for a fantastic future; one you could never have when you are bound to endless monthly payments.